 Inspect the structure

 Often, an engineering degree isn’t required to spot whether trouble might lie ahead.
-Look out for cracks and blemishes that could need more investigation, and keep an eye on wooden floorboards.
+When inspecting the house, look out for cracks and blemishes that could need more investigation, and keep an eye on wooden floorboards.
 Know how to spot damp, mould and water damage – be aware that smell can be as important as sight in these instances.
 If anything worries you, don’t hesitate to get the opinion of an expert; the cost will be a fraction of what it could take to sort these problems down the line.

 Some buyers will be lucky enough to find their perfect home ready to go; most of us will want to make at least minor changes once we get the keys.
 The difference between a lick of paint and lots of remodelling is significant, though – so be sensible with what you’re committing to.
 Are you ready to finance a full-scale fix-up?
 Do you have the time and energy to renovate a home that needs work?
 Make sure there’s realism combined with your ambition, so you don’t wind up with an impossible, and highly expensive, dream.